OlgaUtochka/FSDK_docs/doc/tutorials/liveness_detection.md

 ## Retrieving a Depth Map using OpenNI2 API / RealSense2 API

 1. At this stage, we need to retrieve a depth frame from an RGBD sensor using OpenNI2 API or RealSense2 API, depending on the camera used.
 We won't elaborate on retrieving the depth frames.
-Instead, we'll use the headers from one of the Face SDK demo programs ([video_recognition_demo](../demo_programs/cpp/video_recognition_demo.md)).
+Instead, we'll use the headers from one of the Face SDK samples ([video_recognition_demo](../samples/cpp/video_recognition_demo.md)).
 In the profile of the project, specify the path to the folder *examples/cpp/video_recognition_demo/src* from Face SDK.

 **face_recognition_with_video_worker.pro**
 ```cpp